As believers in Christ – we can point others to Jesus.

 Unfortunately, many women today – even women who claim Christ – get together with girl friends and bash their husbands together.
-One will complain about something her husband did or did not do, and others will say things like:
+One will complain about something her husband did or did not do, and others will insult, belittle, or say negative things about that woman’s husband.

-Really – it is toxic poison for us to even LISTEN to other women say things like this.
+Really – it is toxic poison for us to even LISTEN to other women say negative, critical, hateful things about our husbands or their own husbands.
 It’s just wrong.
-To even listen and not confront such statements is to dishonor God and our husbands, in my view.

 How I pray that we might be careful to respect and honor our friends’ husbands as the head of their marriages and if we cannot show respect for our friends’ husbands- maybe we ought not be listening to their marriage issues, but refer them to seek godly counseling!